 Mark your calendars for Saturday, May 8th at 8 p.m.

-The CJO Little Big Band is returning to the Bop Stop for another great livestream show, this time honoring the late Chick Corea.
+The CJO Little Big Band returns to the Bop Stop for another great livestream show, this time honoring the late Chick Corea.

 What’s your favorite Chick Corea tune?

-In anticipation of a more “normal” summer, the CJO is starting to book some outdoor performances.
+In anticipation of a more “normal” summer, the CJO beings to book some outdoor performances.
 We’d love to bring a group to your community!